cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 perhaps a recipe he anticipates his readership might have liked to be included, and relies on an aphorism to excuse himself from any blame:
 “the harvester is not reproached for leaving some ears of wheat” (166r).
-As the author of the manuscript, he thus seems to embrace his role in curating recipes for a book that might be circulated widely, that could be of use to his readers, and, in doing so, he demonstrates confidence in his decisions.
+The author-practitioner thus seems to embrace his role in curating useful recipes for a book that might be circulated widely, and demonstrates confidence in his decisions.
 He is basically saying to his readers, “If I left something out, you should still trust me; after all, I cannot cover everything.”
-He then relies on another, more complex aphorism to carry the message home that there is something of value in his writing for everyone, even in the most underappreciated of arts: craftwork.
+He then relies on another, more complex aphorism to carry home the message that eveyone can find something of value in his writing, even though he writes on the most underappreciated of the arts: craftwork.

 > As the hen carefully searches the garbage thrown out of a house for a
 > crumb or a grain that she divides among her chicks, thus one